FloareDor/RateMuProfs-backend/README.md

 # RateMuProfs-backend
-Backend for the rate my professor website
+Backend for the rate my professor's website